bcrant/briancrantdotcom/content/lyrics/album_two/lunar_lander.md

 PRE CHORUS
 A#
-So many atriums, so little time
+So much surface, so little time
 G#
-I'm gonna X-Ray her heart with my moon satellite
-A#                           G#
-X-Ray her heart with my moon satellite
+I'm gonna orbit her heart til it knows that it's mine A#                                     G# orbit her heart til it knows that it's mine

 CHORUS
        Eb5        D/Ebmaj7          Cmin11        A#5  !!
 Fm !!